Ricette di Sicilia

 📦 Storage

-- • Reheat in the oven at 180°C for about 15 minutes before serving.
+- • Reheat in a fan oven at 180°C for about 15 minutes to restore the crunchy top layer and revive the dish’s delightful aroma.

 🍷 Pairing